Stanley Stanislaus Indigenous Residency

 July - September, 1998

-Stanley Stanislaus’ 10 week residency with Tracks Dance was part of his Aboriginal Dance Apprenticeship Professional Training through National Aboriginal and Islander Skills Association – (now known as NAISDA Dance College).
+Stanley Stanislaus’ 10-week residency with Tracks Dance was part of his Aboriginal Dance Apprenticeship Professional Training through the National Aboriginal and Islander Skills Association – (now known as NAISDA Dance College).
 He was a local dancer of Tiwi Island descent and performed with Tracks in 4WD as part of his professional training in 1997.

-Stanley’s time with Tracks was taken on in the context of his plan to live and work in Darwin in the future.
-His placement within the company also put him within a community dance context.
+Stanley’s time with Tracks was taken on in the context of his future plan to live and work in Darwin.
+His placement within the company also put him in a community dance context.
 His time was split approximately 50/50 between company work and being a dancer in the community.
 Stanley was involved with the production Invisible Heroes - a collaboration between Tracks and Arafura Ensemble.
-He was involved in solo, duo and trio work, which also included choreographic responsibilities.
-The company provided a supportive structure in which Stanley could showcase his teaching, dancing and choreographic skills to the Darwin community and successfully established himself with several ongoing workshop commitments.
+He was involved in solo, duo and trio work, which included choreographic responsibilities.
+The company provided a supportive structure where Stanley could showcase his teaching, dancing and choreographic skills to the Darwin community and successfully established himself with several ongoing workshop commitments.

-After his residency Stanley went on to be employed on a professional basis as part of a Lajamanu remote Aboriginal community workshop programme and also performed in The Land, The Cross and The Lotus, as well as Outside the Camp.
+After his residency, Stanley went on to be employed on a professional basis as part of a Lajamanu remote Aboriginal community workshop programme and performed in The Land, The Cross and The Lotus, as well as Outside the Camp.

 Tracks Dance 1998